Quantum spectral method for gradient and Hessian estimation: Introduction

 The above lower bound shows that the quantum spectral method for Hessian estimation is optimal in terms of $d$.
 However, it does not rule out the possibility of the existence of exponential quantum speedups for some special cases, e.g., the graph learning problem considered in \cite{montanaro_shao-tqc,lee2021quantum}.
 Indeed, for sparse Hessians, we can have better quantum algorithms.
-The following results further show the advantage of the spectral method over the finite difference method.
+The following results further demonstrate that the algorithm based on the spectral method has significant advantages, with its query complexity being very low and, in the sparse case, independent of $d$.